aclark4life/resume-2020/README.rst

     January, 1998 — August, 1998

     - Administrated 4 BSDI Servers for 2000+ users.
-    - Installed and congured DNS, NFS, Sendmail, Apache, INND and Dump/Restore.
+    - Installed and configured DNS, NFS, Sendmail, Apache, INND and Dump/Restore.
     - Installed hardware and software for real-time broadcasting of FM-Radio over the internet.
-    - Installed and congured BSDI servers and Windows workstations and servers.
+    - Installed and configured BSDI servers and Windows workstations and servers.
     - Provided production operation support.

 |